riccardomocchetti/functional-programming-with-aws-lambda/README.md

 - `POST /posts` to create a blog post;
 - `GET /posts` to retrieve the full list of posts.

-This [repository]() contains all the code snippets I show in the next sections and can be run as a standalone application.
+This [repository]() contains the application I use to showcase some of the principles in the next sections.

 ## Request Validation
 One of the first things I think about when writing a REST application is how I want to validate requests coming from the user.